8 min read

 BP: Thank you.
 The Essentials of Business Etiquette: How to Greet, Eat and Tweet Your Way to Success

 has been well received as if fills a need for today’s business professional.
 The workplace has changed greatly over the last five years, including communicating via social media.
-People need updated information to make sure that their behavior doesn’t offend anyone and, as a result, hurt their careers.
+People need updated information to make sure that their behaviour doesn’t offend anyone and, as a result, hurt their careers.
 Some of the more common mistakes include: not greeting others, shaking hands incorrectly, making inappropriate small talk, being unaware of your negative body language, not looking at individuals, not being a gracious host, dressing inappropriately for work, answering a phone in front of others, using text shortcuts when not appropriate, getting drunk at a business social event, posting offensive pictures or nasty language, criticizing your company on social media, not being aware of cultural differences.

 Business and ‘conservative’ are frequently used together and many of the rules and standards come from the 20th century.
 How is social media explosion changing the norms of business etiquette?

 BP: We are more informal in the workplace and share more information with colleagues, customers and the public because of social media, but that doesn’t mean it’s okay to be sloppy or rude.
-Social media has given us more opportunities to make mistakes, and there are consequences to this new “bad” behavior.
+Social media has given us more opportunities to make mistakes, and there are consequences to this new “bad” behaviour.
 For example: the young man who wrote to me because “his project was taken away from him because there were typos in his posts

 .”
 And he wanted to know how to get the project back.
 (Oh, he had typos in his email to me!)
 Or, the young woman who didn’t get a job because she used text shortcuts in her thank-you note she emailed from her phone.
 Or, the woman who posted on her Facebook page when attending a meeting in New Orleans: “Off to another stupid meeting.
 I would much rather be on Bourbon Street.”
 Her boss saw the post and lost a lot of respect for her.